Viola Fletcher: Oral history project

-Personal life
+Personal life and death

-In 1932, at the age of 18, she married Robert Fletcher and moved with him to California, where they both worked in shipyards, Viola as an assistant welder.
-They returned to Oklahoma after World War II and raised three children while she worked cleaning houses.
-Fletcher worked until she was 85.
+In 1932, at the age of 18, she married Robert Fletcher (d.
+1941) and moved with him to California, where they both worked in shipyards, Viola as an assistant welder.
+She left her husband, who had been physically abusive, just before her son, Robert Ford Fletcher, was born and went to live in Bartlesville, Oklahoma.

+She had another son, James Edward Ford, and a daughter, Debra Stein Ford, from other relationships.
+She returned to Oklahoma after World War II and raised three children by herself, while she worked cleaning houses.
+She worked until she was 85.

-Fletcher is also known as Mother Fletcher or Mother Viola Fletcher.
+Fletcher was also known as Mother Fletcher or Mother Viola Fletcher.
+In 2023, she wrote a memoir, Don't Let Them Bury My Story, with her grandson.

 On May 10, 2024, Fletcher turned 110, and became a supercentenarian.

+Fletcher died on November 24, 2025, at the age of 111.
+Her age was validated by the Gerontology Research Group.